parostatkiem/console/pamela/README.md

 ## Installation

-To install Pamela together with the Console, run the `npm run bootstrap` in the root directory.
+To install Pamela together with the Console, run the `npm run bootstrap` command in the root directory.

 ## Usage